 Myron Fuller served in the FBI for 30 years.
 In this episode of FBI Retired Case File Review with Jerri Williams, Fuller is interviewed about his undercover and case agent roles in the case code-named ABSCAM, which was actually a spin-off of Operation Fountain Pen (OPFOPEN), the largest investigation by the FBI conducted into the activities of white-collar criminals (Jim Wedick is interviewed about OPFOPEN in Episode 6).
 ABSCAM was originally initiated to investigate and penetrate white-collar crime and organized crime targets in the New York area.
 Specifically, it was begun as an undercover operation to infiltrate a conspiracy involving members of organize crime attempting to purchase businesses, including a mortgage company, for fraudulent and criminal purposes.
 The sophisticated ABSCAM scenario featured a fictitious wealthy Lebanese businessman who wanted to funnel millions of dollars from the Middle-East into ventures in the United States.
 Fuller and his undercover partner, agent John Hauss, represented that they worked for a consortium of foreign banks and had access to a $7 Million bank account.
 The scenario, with the cooperation of con man Mel Weinberg, allowed for the successful investigation and conviction of organized crime figures, con men, and ultimately, corrupt politicians.
 Fuller retired as the Special Agent in Charge (SAC) of the Honolulu Division.

 Former agent Scott Moritz served with the FBI for nearly ten years.
 During his time in the Bureau, he focused on white-collar crime, domestic and international corruption and money laundering investigations.
 While assigned to the New York Division, he was on an Asset Forfeiture Squad where he conducted parallel financial investigations alongside agents working organize crime and drug cases.
 He was responsible for locating the targets’ assets, including real estate, bank accounts, investments and personal property items.
-Scott is interviewed about an asset forfeiture investigation he worked involving a Long Island waste hauler with ties to New York LCN families.
+In this episode of FBI Retired Case File Review, Scott is interviewed about an asset forfeiture investigation he worked involving a Long Island waste hauler with ties to New York LCN families.
 He explains how seized documents revealed the connection between the mob guys, garbage men and illegal asset.
 Since leaving the FBI, Scott has worked with a variety of organizations, government and regulatory agencies to identify, triage, investigate and remediate a wide variety of risks and complex financial crimes.
 Currently, he is a global leader for Protiviti Forensic and Managing Director in Protiviti’s New York office.